pdalekss/DA_studing/README.md

 # Data_Analytics_studing

-Repository with mini-projects from courses
+Repository with some tasks from the Data Analyst course